 What happens when a report is received?

-All reports of bias incidents are initially reviewed by the Director of Intercultural affairs, the Dean of Faculty, and the Dean of Students.
+All reports of bias incidents are initially reviewed by the receiving party indicated above.
 An assessment is made to ensure that appropriate College officials can be notified of a bias incident.
 If the reported act is determined to be a bias incident or hate crime, the Team will work to consider appropriate educational measures to address the incident.
 Such measures would not interfere with any investigative proceedings that might be underway or contemplated.
 If it is determined the a reported incident requires a referral to another College official or investigative body, referrals will be made:

-- to Campus Police regarding violations of and/or any local, state or federal laws and regulations.
+- to Campus Police regarding violations of any local, state and/or federal laws and regulations.
 In the case of a potential violation of any local, state or federal laws and regulations, the Team does not play a role in the investigation.
 Campus Police will conduct an investigation.

-- to Human Resources regarding employee relations and/or violations of College Policies.
+- to Human Resources regarding employee relations and/or violations of College Policies by faculty and staff.
 In the case of a potential violation of any employment policy, the Team does not play a role in the investigation.
 Human Resources will conduct an investigation.

-- to Dean of Students regarding students relations, disciplinary action related to violations of College Policies and Community Standards.
-In the case of a potential violation of Community Standard, the Team does not play a role in the investigation of alleged incidents or play a role in separate adjudication and conduct processes where warranted.
+- to Dean of Students regarding student relations, disciplinary action related to violations of College Policies and Community Standards.
+In the case of a potential violation of Community Standards, the Team does not play a role in the investigation of alleged incidents or play a role in separate adjudication and conduct processes where warranted.

 - To other campus officials who maintain a need to know basis.